peterkuma/ccplot/installation/index.md

 1. Install [Anaconda Python 3.9](https://www.anaconda.com) (later versions are currently not supported).

 2. Open the `Anaconda Prompt` from the Windows Start Menu.
+Install cartopy and
-Install ccplot:
+ccplot:

+       conda install cartopy
        pip install ccplot

 You should now be able to run ccplot in the terminal: